uo-ec607/lectures/08-regression/08-regression.md

 ## NOTE: 32 observations removed because of NA values (Breakup: LHS: 28, RHS: 6, Fixed-effects: 13).
 ```

 Easy enough, but the standard errors of the above model are automatically clustered by species, i.e. the first fixed effect variable.
 (Print the model to screen to prove this for yourself.)
-Let's go a step further and cluster by both "species" and "homeworld". ^[I most definitely am not claiming that this is a particularly good or sensible clustering strategy, but just go with it.].
+Let's go a step further and cluster by both "species" and "homeworld". ^[I most definitely am not claiming that this is a particularly good or sensible clustering strategy, but just go with it.]
 We can do this using either the `se` or `cluster` arguments of `summary.fixest()`.
 I'll (re)assign the model to the same `ols_hdfe` object, but you could of course create a new object if you so wished.

 ```r